128technology/docs/docs/onboard_ssr_device_otp.md

 13. If there are multiple images on the USB device, select the appropriate image for your install.
 14. After the re-installation completes, follow the [Installation Using OTP](intro_otp_iso_install.mdx) instructions to complete the installation process.

-For Windows PC's, use the following procedure:
+For a Windows PC, use the following procedure:

 1. I need
 2. this procedure